NilanEkanayake/TiTok-Video/README.md

 ```
 video = torch.load(video_path, weights_only=False)[:, :-1, :, :] # CTHW -> C(T-1)HW
 ```
 In dataset/encoded.py, or upcomment lines 31, 70, 128 and 185 in model/base/distillation_modules.py as well as change the frame count to 17 in the config.
-However, the model may/will not train properly with 17 frames, so consider it an experiment.
+However, currently the model may/will not train properly with 17 frames, so consider it an experiment.

 My code to pre-process the dataset isn't clean enough to publish yet, but it shouldn't be too hard to replicate.
 ## Uses code from: